-Establish and maintain an ethos and culture where children feel secure, are encouraged to talk, and are listened and responded to when they have a worry or concern.
+Safeguarding is our number 1 priority.
+In order to safeguard children, we adopt a preventive approach and an ethos/culture where children feel secure, are encouraged to talk, and are listened and responded to when they have a worry or concern.